 - In a bowl, dissolve yeast in warm water.
 Add oil and sugar; mix well.
 Combine whole wheat flour and salt; stir into yeast mixture until smooth.
 Stir in enough all-purpose flour to form a soft dough.

-- Punch dough down.
-Press onto the bottom and 1 in. up the sides of a 12-in. pizza pan coated with cooking spray.
+- Punch down dough; press onto a 12-in. pizza pan coated with cooking spray.
 Prick dough several times with a fork.
-Bake at 425° for 6-8 minutes.
+Bake until edges are light golden brown, 10-12 minutes.

 Originally published as Mushroom Broccoli Pizza in Light & Tasty April/May 2001, p52